NICE: NIH Integrated Chemical Environment

 Successful computational toxicology projects depend on high-quality data that are freely available and formatted for use in computational workflows.
-The Integrated Chemical Environment (ICE) addresses the data needs frequently expressed by NICEATM stakeholders.
-Launched in March 2017, ICE provides curated data from NICEATM, its partners, and other resources, as well as tools to facilitate the safety assessment of chemicals.
-An article published in November 2022 in Frontiers in Toxicology (Daniel et al. 2022) provides the most recent detailed overview of ICE.
+The NIH Integrated Chemical Environment (NICE) addresses the data needs frequently expressed by NICEATM stakeholders.
+Launched in March 2017, NICE provides curated data from NICEATM, its partners, and other resources, as well as tools to facilitate the safety assessment of chemicals.
+An article published in November 2022 in Frontiers in Toxicology (Daniel et al. 2022) provides the most recent detailed overview of NICE.

-In May 2024, NICEATM presented a training session on ICE data and tools.
+In May 2024, NICEATM presented a training session on NICE data and tools.
 View slides from the training.

-- Inclusion of applicability domain information for OPERA predictions in the ICE graphical user interface and REST API.
+- Applicability domain information for OPERA predictions in the NICE graphical user interface and REST API.

 - Inclusion of Curve Surfer raw data in the REST API.